As an Amazon Associate we earn from qualifying purchases.

 To add unlike fractions, convert unlike fractions into like fractions by taking LCM of their denominators.

-Step 2: Multiply both fractions by numbers to make their denominators same equal to LCM 12.
+Step 2: Multiply both fractions numerator and denominators by the same numbers such that the denominators become equal to LCM 12.

 3 4 × 3 3 = 9 12